mcmpdemoeng/jpetstore-kubernetes/README.md

-# Modernize and Extend: JPetStore on IBM Cloud Kubernetes Service.
+# Modernize and Extend: JPetStore on IBM Cloud Kubernetes Service

 This demo modernizes an existing Java web application (JPetStore) by: